Tung Fang Design University

 Tung Fang Design University (東方設計大學 (Tang-hong Siat-kè Tāi-ha̍k)) is a university located in Hunei District, Kaohsiung, Taiwan.

 The university offers undergraduate programs in Visual communication design, Industrial design, Fashion design, Digital Media design, and Creative design management.

 History

 TF was originally established in January 1966 as Private Tung Fang Junior College of Industry and Arts.
 In July 1969, the junior college was renamed to Tung Fang Junior College of Industry.
 In October 1990, the junior college was again renamed to Tung Fang Junior College of Industry and Commerce.
 In August 2002, the junior college was upgraded to Tung Fang Institute of Technology and in 2010 to Tung Fang Design Institute.
 In 2020, the university had an enrollment rate of less than 60%.
+On 31 May 2024, Taiwan's Ministry of Education finalized the closure of Tung Fang Design University, to take effect in July.